99dsimonp/PixelBot/README.md

 # PixelBot
 Basic pixel bot framework for World of Warcraft WOTLK.

-Functions using two parts:
+Functions using two components:
 1) Addon: Encodes key game information in colors overlaid on the UI.
+Written in lua.
 2) Python script: Screenshots the game and decodes the colors.
+Acts on the information read to automate gameplay.

-Information can be encoded using colors as each pixel has an RGB tuple consisting of three values.
-Each of these values can encode [0,255] and we can thus encode a total of 256^3 unique values.
+Information can be encoded using colors as each pixel is associated with an RGB tuple consisting of three color levels.
+Each of these levels can encode [0,255] and we can thus encode a total of 256^3 unique values.

 Different data types are encoded as follows:
 One color can encode 24 boolean variables using the bits of the three bytes.